 When should I reclassify an employee?

-When you suspect an independent contractor should be reclassified to an employee, it is best to consult a professional or attorney.
+When you suspect an independent contractor should be reclassified to an employee, it is best to consult a professional.
 Conducting an unbiased investigation into the classification issue can deter unwanted visits from governmental officials and the raising of questions surrounding the internal investigation.

 For an overview of what to analyze and consider when determining employee classification, visit the IRS.gov page for more information.